-The school campus is situated within walking distance of the city centre and is relatively large for such a central school.
+The school campus is situated within walking distance of the city centre and is relatively extensive for such a central location.
 The campus has its own clinic, canteens and library and there are multimedia facilities in every classroom.
-The school is well resourced by Chinese standards.
-The school has recently built a large extension containing classrooms, science laboratories and teachers' offices.
+The school is well resourced by Chinese standards and has recently built a large extension with classrooms, science laboratories and teachers' offices.

 About the A Level Centre

 The Centre opened in 2005 and we have 146 students on roll.
 We have 10 foreign teaching staff and 5 Chinese teaching staff.
 The Biology, Chemistry and Physics laboratories are fully equipped for both teaching and Cambridge examinations.
 There is an IT centre with 3 rooms each having 60 computers.
 There are two lecture theatres and all A-level classes have their own self-study room.
-Teacher's rooms are equipped with desktop and laptop computers and basic office equipment.
+Teachers' rooms are equipped with desktop and laptop computers and basic office equipment.
 We are also starting to introduce interactive whiteboards in our classrooms.

 Students are polite, helpful, keen to learn and determined to succeed.
 Results are excellent.
-One of our students achieved the highest grade for Biology across China in the 2009 exams.
 All of our students go on to university and most go to the UK, America, Canada or Australia.
 In recent years, a number of our students have attended Cambridge University, Imperial College, Warwick University, Bristol University, Emory University and New York University.

-Our Centre runs a Music Club, STEM (Science, Technology, Engineer, Mathematics) fair, Science Club, video production, yearbook production and photography (all run by foreign teachers.
+Our Centre runs a Music Club, STEM (Science, Technology, Engineer, Mathematics) fair, Science Club, video production, yearbook production and photography (all run by foreign teachers).
 Within the Host School there is huge range of activities and clubs which cater for almost every interest and hobby.
-In the 10thgrade, students take six IGCSEs and have additional classes in Chinese, Computer Studies and PE.
+In the 10th grade, students take six IGCSEs and have additional classes in Chinese, Computer Studies and PE.
 3 or 4 subjects are taken at AS and A2 level, in addition to their studies in English.
 Average student numbers for each class is 20 students, and the duration of each class is 40 minutes.
 The Senior 1 classes receive one double lesson per subject and Senior 2 and 3 have two doubles, except for English which has one.

 The teaching can be hard work, but it is also enjoyable.
 The combination of working in a Chinese public school and living in private rented accommodation means that the teacher has a genuine experience of living in China.
-The lifestyle is more suitable for someone who wants to live in China, rather than someone who wants to live a westernised lifestyle.
+Howver, the lifestyle is more suitable for someone who wants to live in China, rather than someone who wants to live a westernised lifestyle only.